codereligion/codereligion.github.com/_posts/tumblr/2012-07-08-final-variable-may-already-have-been-assigned.md

 }
 {% endhighlight %}

-What happens now is, that the compiler complains about the second assignment of content.
-If you are a fan of The Final Story (Chapter 2 of Hardcore Java) as big as we are, than getting rid of final is not an option.
+What happens now is, that the compiler complains about the second assignment of `content`.
+If you are a fan of *The Final Story* ([Chapter 2](http://oreilly.com/catalog/hardcorejv/chapter/ch02.pdf) of [Hardcore Java](http://shop.oreilly.com/product/9780596005689.do)) as big as we are, than getting rid of final is not an option.

-Do this instead
+Do this instead:

 {% highlight java %}
 private byte[] readContentIfPossible() {